EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/The Stranger.md

   - philosophy
 Finished: true
 created: 2024-01-06T15:04
-updated: 2024-01-07T17:55
+updated: 2024-06-06T13:26
 ---
 # The Stranger

 # 🚀 The Book in 3 Sentences
 One of Albert Camus's greatest works.
 It tells the story of the main character from such a distant and objective point that the reader gets taken by the meaninglessness of it all.
 It is a damning view of the way we strive for meaning in an absurd universe.

 # 🎨 Impressions
 My first introduction to Albert Camus was a good and engaging read.
-It felt like the *Gymnaslærer Pedersens beretning om den store folkelige bevelgesen som rystet vår tid*.
+It felt like the [*Gymnaslærer Pedersens beretning om den store politiske vekkelse som har hjemsøkt vårt land*](https://en.wikipedia.org/wiki/Gymnasl%C3%A6rer_Pedersens_beretning_om_den_store_politiske_vekkelse_som_har_hjems%C3%B8kt_v%C3%A5rt_land).
 It was sometimes written in a way where the reader just loses interest in everything, it is objectivism, existentialism, and absurdism combined.
 Most of all, the trivialities of life get exemplified in such a way that the reader feels exhausted.

-## How I Discovered It
-Michael Malice and Lex Fridman discussed Camus in a good way.

-## Who Should Read It?
-People who like good quality novels.

-# ☘️ How the Book Changed Me
 In my first introduction to Camus, I think I got depressed and cynical about the way the book was written.
 Everything felt different after reading, the purpose we strive for is all irrelevant.
-I must read more Camus in order for me to better understand his thoughts.
+I must read more Camus for me to better understand his thoughts.

 # ✍️ My Top  Quotes